Step-by-Step Guide

 What Timeline Should You Expect?

-The total duration of a car finance claim depends on several factors, including the responsiveness of your finance provider and whether the case needs to be escalated.
-Here is a general guide:
+The total duration depends on several factors, including the responsiveness of your finance provider and whether the case is escalated.
+Note that the FCA redress scheme is currently delayed by a legal challenge, so timescales are uncertain.
+Here is a general guide for the complaint route:

 Initial Assessment